stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### PILCHARDS

-Nah mate, you don't need to know.
+> Nah mate, you don't need to know.

+#### Helen

-__Helen: [laughing]__ They're darn secretive.
+_(laughing)_ They're darn secretive.

 #### PILCHARDS

-No, these, these are for my personal business, and if you want to find out, I'll show you, but you may not... exit.
+> No, these, these are for my personal business, and if you want to find out, I'll show you, but you may not... exit.

 #### HELEN